 - Interoception - internal signals inside our body like hunger, thirst and fullness, our heartbeat/breathing

 That's a lot happening all at once during mealtimes!
-Kids with autism or Sensory Processing Disorders (SPD) feel overwhelmed and unsafe.
+Autistic kids or Sensory Processing Disorder/Differences (SPD) feel overwhelmed and unsafe.
 They may compensate by limiting sensory input (e.g., only eating familiar foods) and controlling their mealtime world (e.g., becoming very inflexible about changes in the mealtime routine).
 Limiting sensory input allows them to feel safer.
-Mealtimes often present sensory overload for children with ASD.
+Mealtimes can present sensory overload for some children.
 For other kids that are sensory-seeking, they may gravitate toward crunchy foods and benefit from movement and deep pressure (e.g., weighted vest) during mealtimes.
 These kids benefit from accommodations while eating to allow them to be more successful at mealtimes.

 Oral-Motor Delays and Autism